VisualFP/docs/SA/design_concept/content/design/non_functional_requirements.typ

         No extra effort should be required to run VisualFP on any particular #ac("OS").
     ],
-    "Test the usage of VisualFP on all three mentioned operating systems.", "The installation steps are the same or of equivalent effort for all three mentioned operating systems", "Usage of platform-independent technologies"
+    "Test the usage of VisualFP on all three mentioned operating systems.", "The installation steps are the same or of equivalent effort for all three mentioned operating systems.", "Usage of platform-independent technologies"
 )